 my favourite french toast inspired by bb’s diner in toronto – and i try my hand at describing food more …er, descriptively? properly?

 It looks unassuming – square white bread, sliced at a regular thickness, the custardy interior cooked until a bit firm.
 But pale gold banana dulce de leche lies below a whispery canopy of powdered sugar, slivered almonds and shredded coconut.
-The toast itself rests in a pool of what I assume is warmed evaporated milk, tasting opaque and cooked.
+The toast itself rests in a pool of warmed evaporated milk.
 It is every sort of delicious and comforting; think the mellow flavours, and the tres leches-crossed-with-porridge vibe from the bath of warm evaporated milk.

 in which I make a lot of summery-fruited muffins and discover that sometimes it’s more so the technique than ingredients.